 WHAT CAN YOU DO IF THE INSURER REJECTS YOUR CLAIM ON THE BASIS OF FRAUD (OR BREACH OF DUTY OF UTMOST GOOD FAITH)?

 If the insurer rejects your claim on the basis of fraud, you should request their reasons in writing under section 7.19 of the General Insurance Code of Practice

 You should also request a copy of all evidence the insurer is relying on including expert reports, transcripts, and audio recordings.
 If the insurer refuses to provide the evidence, you can rely on sections 7.19 and 14.2 of the General Insurance Code of Practice, and also on the duty of utmost good faith, to argue that they should provide it.

 Under section 14.4 of the General Insurance Code of Practice, where a claim has been or is being investigated, an insurer may decline to release information and/or reports, but must not do so unreasonably.
 If you believe that an insurer is declining the release of information unreasonably, then you should request written reasons from the insurer and request a review of the decision.

 If you wish to have the insurer’s decision reviewed concerning your claim, you should make a written complaint to the insurer’s Internal Dispute Resolution section.
 In your complaint you should try to address all of the concerns and inconsistencies that the insurer has set out in their letter rejecting the claim and point out any statements of yours that have been taken out of context by the investigator.

-If your complaint to your insurer’s Internal Dispute Resolution Department has been rejected, it is recommended that you then proceed with raising a dispute with the Financial Ombudsman Service because:
+If your complaint to your insurer’s Internal Dispute Resolution Department has been rejected, it is recommended that you then proceed with raising a dispute with the Australian Financial Complaints Authority (AFCA) because: